smetroid/xterm/README.md

 # system
-System settings and hortcuts for various tools I use.
+System settings and shortcuts for various tools I use.